dbuchwald/6502/README.md

 Last option will be used in (planned currently) custom debugger board.

+## Getting started

+Okay, so it should be pretty clear what this project is about, so how to start playing with it?
+That really depends on what you decide to do:

+* Stick with Ben Eater's build and just use subset of provided software (either to install it in EEPROM, or just use it as reference for your own hacking),
+* Build your own breadboard design based on this one with any modifications you can think of,
+* Order PCBs of my build, solder the components and run provided software to see how it works and get started with your own designs.

+To start from scratch it's actually easiest to select last option - after some waiting you will end up having pretty solid base to extend your design on.

+### Using provided software with Ben's build

+If you decide to go down that route, head straight to the `Software` folder, where you will find several programs either identical or similar to what Ben has shown in his videos, but built with much more versatile toolchain.

+If you want to read more, go ahead and read [Software folder](#software-folder) section.
+Make sure to check out the [building software](#building-software) subsection, as it explains how to compile programs to run on Ben's build directly!

+### Build your own breadboard design

+Maybe you have already started expanding on Ben's build, or maybe you are just considering it now.
+If you want to check out how I did certain things, jump right into `Schematics` folder, where you will find KiCAD projects for all the components used in this project.
+Obviously the most important one is the `65C02_Computer` project, but there are some additional goodies there.

+**Please note:** This part is not very well documented, I have assumed that anybody willing to dig into these schematics already knows how to read them.

+Most of the decisions made during the schematic design were explained above.
+Justification for anything not covered here can be probably found in the [invaluable 6502 primer](http://wilsonminesco.com/6502primer/).

+### Using my PCB design

+This will be explained in the most detail, obviously.
+Start with getting [the PCBs](#printed-circuit-boards). **Please note:** clock module is entirely optional, but really useful for single stepping or slow clocking required by Ben Eater's design of Arduino Mega based bus analyzer.
+As explained in number of places here, you can either order PCBs from PCBWay directly or use your manufacturer of choice - it should have no impact on the final result.

 ## What's in the repo

 Everything, basically.
 Schematics of the 6502 board, modified clock module, address decoder and other circuits I built during the project.
 Arduino sketches I used for debugging and simple programs used to test different features.